 Located down a quiet lane in beautiful 1066 countryside, this charming holiday cottage dates back to 1750 and was originally the home of the gardener to the Ashburnham Estate.
 Sympathetically restored, it adjoins another property and offers an abundance of character features, with oak doors, low beams and an inglenook fireplace.
 Within a short drive lie the coastal towns of Hastings, Rye and Bexhill, with historic Battle just 3 miles away.
 Battle offers restaurants and lovely tea rooms, along with shops and the ruined abbey - you will never be short of something to do.
 Several castles, beaches, railways, museums and National Trust houses and gardens to visit close by.
 Locally there are many beautiful walks to enjoy or sit on the cottage patio and enjoy the quietness of the countryside.
 There is no need to drive too far as there is a restaurant and pub in the village, as well as village shops close by.
 Although the cottage dates back to 1750 it is comfortable and cosy with good size bedrooms and a very large living room and dining area.
 The inglenook is just waiting for you to light the fire and a basket of logs is provided for guests, along with tea, coffee, milk and biscuits in the kitchen.
 Shop 1 mile, pub and restaurant ¾ mile.Beamed living room with large inglenook fireplace and exposed stone surround.
 Step down to beamed dining area with parquet floor.
 Two steep steps to fitted galley-style kitchen with sloping ceiling and shower room with toilet and sloping ceiling.
-Two double bedrooms, one with 6ft bed and additional single bed (for +1 small child).
+Two double bedrooms.

 Maximum occupancy is 5 guests, including infant.